famsf/insights/src/la-prose.md

                 style: square
           - caption:
               id: ch1p5-slide-2-caption
               brief: William Blake’s illustrations display a singular vision and deep interpenetration of text and image, a unified expression that has rarely been equaled.
 Many consider Blake the father of book art.
-William Blake, illustration for Book of Job (1823)
+William Blake, illustration for <em>Book of Job</em (1823)
-              text: 'William Blake, Plate 16: "Thou hast fulfilled the Judgment of the wicked" from the complete proof edition of Blake''s Book of Job, 1825.
+              text: 'William Blake, Plate 16: "Thou hast fulfilled the Judgment of the wicked" from the complete proof edition of Blake’s <em>Book of Job</em>, 1825.
 Engraving, 19.6 x 16.2 cm (image).
 FAMSF, museum purchase, William H. Noble Bequest Fund, 1979.1.11.17'
             components:
             - template: "@molecules/Picture/Picture.html.twig"
               srcset: